frankelavsky/academic_homepage/_posts/2025-04-14-overlays-ruin-personalization.md

 Imagine walking in to a dysfunctional restaurant that has a big sign on the door: "make it yours." *Wow*, you think to yourself, *that is just like Apple!*

 But when you walk in, the restaurant is a cold, empty room.
-Someone approaches and asks: what would you like?
+Someone approaches and asks confidently, "Welcome!
+We offer you nothing unless you ask for it.
+What do we need to do to make this experience *yours*?"

 And then you tell them that you'd like to have food served to you in exchange for money (*shouldn't this be obvious?* you think to yourself).